 For current accounts, GuardDuty for S3 protection can be enabled in the console or the API.
 In the GuardDuty console, you can go to the S3 protection page and can enable GuardDuty for S3 protection for your accounts.
 This will start a 30-day free trial of the GuardDuty for S3 protection.

 Q: Is there a free trial of GuardDuty for S3 protection?

 Yes, there is a 30-day free trial Amazon Web Services China (Ningxia) region, operated by NWCD Each account, in the region gets a 30-day free trial of the GuardDuty for S3 protection.
 Accounts that already have GuardDuty enabled will also get 30-days for free of the GuardDuty for S3 protection capability.

 Q: I am a new user to Amazon GuardDuty, is GuardDuty for S3 protection enabled by default for my accounts?

 Yes.
 Any new accounts that enable GuardDuty via the console or API will also have GuardDuty for S3 protection turned on by default.
-New GuardDuty accounts that are created by using the AWS Organizations "auto-enable" feature, will not have GuardDuty for S3 protection turned on by default unless "auto-enable for S3" is turned on.
+New GuardDuty accounts that are created by using the Amazon Organizations "auto-enable" feature, will not have GuardDuty for S3 protection turned on by default unless "auto-enable for S3" is turned on.